lyupin/clone_conda_to_offline/readme.md

-# Guidance On Cloning An Conda Environment To An Offline Linux PC
+# Guidance On Cloning A Conda Environment To An Offline Linux PC

 Inspired by these discussion: